alexb7217/django-project-template/README.md

 This is a simple Django 2.0+ project template with my preferred setup.
 Most Django project templates make way too many assumptions or are just way too complicated.
 I try to make the least amount of assumptions possible while still trying provide a useful setup.
-Most of my projects are deployed to Heroku, so this is optimized for that but is not necessary.
+Most of my projects are deployed to Dokku/Herokuish, so this is optimized for that but is not necessary.

 ## Features